Anthony Obiagboso Enukeme: Early life and education

 Anthony Obiagboso Enukeme was born on 21 January 1944 to the Enukeme Family of Obiuno Umudioka Neni in Anaocha Local Government Area of Anambra State, along the Akwaeze roadside from Nkwo Market at Igbo Ukwu township.
 He was an only son, and had one sister.
 After his Primary school education, he underwent the Igbo Apprentice Scheme training for 15 years as a Petrol station attendant at Oturkpo, Benue State, and at Aba Ngwa market in Abia State.
 In 1975, he embarked on a further education drive that saw him complete both secondary and tertiary education in Public Administration by 1985.
-He then acquired a Masters Degree in International Affairs and Diplomacy, both from Abia State University, Uturu, Abia State.
+He then acquired a master's degree in international affairs and diplomacy from Abia State University, Uturu, Abia State.
 He was awarded an Honorary Doctorate Degree in Business Administration from Chukwuemeka Odumegwu Ojukwu University.

 Business career

 Chief Enukeme founded Tonimas Nigeria Limited in 1981 and incorporated it as a limited liability company in 1982.
 The company markets and distributes refined petroleum products, manufactures aluminum roofing sheets and nails.
 He later diversified to hospitality, plastic manufacturing, tank farms, haulage, and shipping businesses.